+A1.2 Writing

-A1.1 Writing A1.2 Writing I can: I care Form letters appropriately.
-Write 2-3 sentences about myself, my family, Use left to right printing patterns. friends, or things I like to do.
-Copy letters or words from the board.
-Fill in a form with basic information about myself.
-Distinguish between capital and lower-case letters.
-Use a graphic organizer to identify key vocabulary.
-Label familiar objects.
-Write about a topic of interest using words and Copy names of friends or family members. phrases drawn from memory.
-Print simple phrases or sentences from the board.
-Deliver a simple informal message about me and Transfer words seen in print to writing. my family.
-Use capitals and punctuation in a simple sentence Write words and simple phrases about everyday or question. objects.
-Construct 1-2 sentences about a familiar topic Use spacing, capitalization, and punctuation with using everyday words. reasonable accuracy.
-Attempt to spell new words using the Write on a known topic by using familiar, modelled sound/aymbol system in the target language. sentence patterns.
-Write a negative sentence.
-Write a brief text about a favourite activity.
-Write a simple sentence to state a like or dislike.
-Describe, using basic words and phrases, a family Use a very simple graphic organizer to copy key member or close friend. words in appropriate categories.
-Make attempts at subject-verb agreement in Fill in a simple form asking for name, grade, age, simple sentences. or other basic details about myself.
-Incorporate pronoun-verb declension patterns learned in class into writing.
-Construct a negative sentence accurately.
-Use basic language conventions accurately: spacing, capitalization, punctuation.
-Attempt to self-correct grammatical errors in written work by asking questions, using charts, diagrams, or notes presented in class.
-Organize information coherently in simple sentences.
-Use knowledge of phonetics in the target language to write unfamiliar words (expect spelling errors).
+- Write 2-3 sentences about myself, my family, friends, or things I like to do. - o Fill in a form with basic information about myself. - Use a graphic organizer to identify key vocabulary. - Write about a topic of interest using words and phrases drawn from memory. - Deliver a simple informal message about me and my family. - Write words and simple phrases about everyday objects. - Use spacing, capitalization, and punctuation with reasonable accuracy. - Write on a known topic by using familiar, modelled sentence patterns. - o Write a brief text about a favourite activity. - Describe, using basic words and phrases, a family member or close friend. - Make attempts at subject-verb agreement in simple sentences. - Incorporate pronoun-verb declension patterns learned in class into writing. - Construct a negative sentence accurately. - Use basic language conventions accurately: spacing, capitalization, punctuation. - Attempt to self-correct grammatical errors in written work by asking questions, using charts, diagrams, or notes presented in class. - Organize information coherently in simple sentences. - Use knowledge of phonetics in the target language to write unfamiliar words (expect spelling errors).